Chikadibia-E/Netflix_Project_Azure_Data_Engineering/README.md

    - Implement a multi-layered storage architecture (bronze, silver, gold) to manage data at different stages of processing.

 5. **Data Serving:**
-   - Serve processed data to Azure Synapse Analytics for advanced analytics and reporting.
    - Integrate with Power BI to provide interactive dashboards and visualizations for end-users.

 ## Objectives